-Foundation Wall Crack Repair in Northwestern PA and Western NY
+Foundation Crack Repair in Northwestern PA and Western NY

-Foundation cracks come in many varieties, but all could be indicators of a problem with your foundation.
+Cracks in foundation walls come in many varieties, but all could be indicators of a problem with your foundation’s integrity.
 If you have horizontal or vertical wall cracks, "stair-step" or diagonal cracking, bulging, buckling foundation walls, or pushing in at the bottom or top of the wall, you could need foundation repair.

-Total Foundation Solutions are your local experts for all your foundation repair needs in Pennsylvania and New York.
+Total Foundation Solutions is your local Erie foundation crack repair expert.
 We have warrantied solutions that fix foundation wall cracks!
 Call us for a foundation inspection and free foundation repair quote today!
-We serve Warren, Erie, Edinboro and many nearby areas.
+We serve Warren, Erie, Edinboro, and many nearby areas.

 Stair step cracks are a very common problem and a likely sign of foundation settlement.